- A Teenager’s Guide To An Unforgettable Ireland Vacation With Teens

 Everything at O’Dalaigh Jewelers is handmade.
 You’ll find very intricate, expensive jewelry, but they also have lower priced items.
 I bought a claddagh ring with Celtic knots for about €30.

 Connemara Blue sells unique, colorful handmade glassware that ranges in price from less than €10 to more than €2,000.
-I bought a Christmas ornament that looks look a bright Clifden house for a few euros.
+I bought a Christmas ornament that looks like a bright Clifden house for a few Euros.

 We also liked browsing in Prendergast Antiques, a lovely antique store stuffed-to-the-gills with interesting things, and The Bens, a small, cramped music shop with a bright green exterior.
 If you have time to kill explored a few of the art galleries around town.
 They’re bigger than they look from the outside and the art was beautiful and unique.